-The Lutheran Church of Guam will be welcoming a new full-time pastor in December.
-Rev. Bryan R. Salminen will be coming to Guam from Cadillac, Mich., bringing more than 30 years of experience as a pastor, professor, and therapist.
+The Lutheran Church of Guam welcomes our new full-time pastor on Dec.
+9, 2018.
+Rev. Bryan R. Salminen and Joyce Johnson come to Guam from Cadillac, Mich.
+Salminen brings more than 30 years of experience as a pastor, professor, and therapist.

 Salminen is a licensed professional counselor and licensed marriage and family therapist.
 He most recently worked at Life Skills Psychological Services, where he specialized in marriage therapy and also worked with individuals struggling with depression, anxiety, meaning and purpose in life, and spirituality issues.
 He served as senior pastor of Emmanuel Lutheran Church and St. John Lutheran Church until 2017 and also served as an adjunct professor teaching graduate level classes in counseling at Baker College and Concordia University.

 He is the co-founder and developer of Zoe (www.zoescore.com), an online marital and premarital counseling tool used by over 5,000 clinicians.

 His past workshops and seminars have been on topics including sexuality, aging, bereavement, suicide, and team leadership.
 He has also authored books including “No Ordinary Men: Having the Heart, Brain, and Courage to Live as Godly Men,” “Divorce: A Christian Response and Application,” “Full Contact Rules for the Christian Manager,” and “Seeing Beyond Depression.”

 Salminen holds a bachelor’s in religion from Concordia College (Mich.), a Master of Divinity from Concordia Seminary (Mo.), a Master of Education with an emphasis in counseling from University of Toledo (Ohio), and a Doctor of Philosophy with an emphasis in marriage and family therapy from Saint Louis University (Mo.).
 Salminen grew up in St. Johns, Mich.